 If you are afraid you will forget something from the testing session, you should record the sessions, but be sure to get consent from the testers beforehand.
 They should always be allowed to say no if they would rather not be recorded during testing.

 Conduct the Testing Somewhere Accessible

-I can’t remember where I heard the story about a speaker who was hired by a group to talk about being in a wheelchair, only to find the talk venue inaccessible for wheelchairs.
-Maybe it was just a rumor going around, but the point is still valid.
-If you are going to conduct accessibility testing, you need to hold it somewhere accessible.
-Your users will probably need certain accommodations, and you can check with them before they arrive to see what they need.
-Some users will need to know your system’s keyboard navigation commands (they might use keyboard navigation on another operating system).
+Some users will need to know your system’s keyboard navigation commands as they might use keyboard navigation on another operating system.
 Others will need text-to-speech enabled.
 It’s best to try these features out on the computer they will be using to make sure they are ready to test the website the way they would interact with it at home.
 This also ensures you won’t waste their time setting everything up or not having what they need when they come in to participate in the testing.